simonegasperoni/MSc_thesis_tex/README.md

 contains utilities to handle from xml data to database: xquery, filesystem, ...

 com.sciamlab.it.cata
-contains the implementation of text mining algorithms, feature selection, feature extraction, evaluators and the training set model.
+contains the implementation of text mining algorithms: classifiers, feature selection, feature extraction, evaluators and the training set model.

 ```